esphome/esphome-docs/components/sprinkler.rst

   turned on while a valve is active, when the valve's ``run_duration`` is reached, the sprinkler controller will automatically advance to the next enabled valve as a part of a "full cycle" of the system.
-When turned off, the sprinkler controller will shut down after the active valve's ``run_duration`` is reached (unless there are valves in the queue -- more on this later).
+When turned off, the sprinkler controller will shut down after the active valve's ``run_duration`` is reached (unless there are valves in the queue -- see :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail).
 This switch will not appear in the front end if the controller is configured with only one valve.
 - **manual_selection_delay** (*Optional*, :ref:`config-time`): The amount of time the controller should wait to activate a valve after the ``next_valve`` and ``previous_valve`` actions are called.
 Useful if the control interface consists of only forward/reverse buttons as the button(s) may be pressed multiple times to make the selection.
+- **queue_enable_switch** (*Optional*, *string*): The name for the sprinkler controller's queue enable switch as it will appear in the front end.
+When this switch is turned on or not provided, the controller will select the next valve/zone to run based on the contents of the queue; the queue takes precedence over valves that would otherwise run as a part of a full cycle of the system (when auto-advance is on/enabled).
+  See :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail.
 - **reverse_switch** (*Optional*, *string*): The name for the sprinkler controller's reverse switch as it will appear in the front end.
 When this switch is turned on, the controller will iterate through the valves in reverse order (last-to-first as they appear in the controller's configuration).
 When